18 Rooftop Bars in Las Vegas with Jaw-Dropping Views

 Inspire

 Inspire brings a taste of Strip-style nightlife to Downtown with a multi-level venue on the corner of Las Vegas Boulevard and Fremont Street.
 Most of the energy is on the third-floor rooftop deck with a rotating lineup of local DJs.
 The second floor has its own DJ (usually focusing on Latin dance music) and a wraparound terrace with hookah service.
+Inspire recently replaced the downstairs theater with a new nightclub space with bars, a DJ booth, and dance floor.
 Doors open at 9 pm Friday-Saturday and 10 pm Thursday and Sunday.
-Cover charge varies, but often includes a drink or two.
+Open-bar specials are frequently announced on Instagram.

 How to book: Inspire takes walk-ins, but email directly to ask about reservations or table information.